Bob Atkins (footballer): The Sheffield United and Preston years

 In two and a half years at Bramall Lane Bob played 40 league games for United.
 He scored three goals, including a crucial last minute winner against Rotherham United on 21 April 1984.
 The two points gained from Atkins' last minute winner were vital in helping Sheffield United gain promotion a few weeks later, since they ended up only getting promoted on goal difference.
 However, midway through the 1984–85 season Atkins was offered, along with Gary Brazil, the chance to go on loan to Preston North End with the possibility of making the move permanent.

 At the end of a season that saw Preston relegated, Atkins, along with Brazil, signed permanently for the club for a combined fee of £25,000.
-With Preston now in the Fourth Division, Bob was beginning to find his feet.
-However, although originally a midfielder Atkins who stood at 6'2 started finding himself due to injuries playing more frequently as a centre back.
-It was here that Bob really started to shine.
-Given the nickname "Skillful Bob" by the fans due to his ability to bring the ball out of defence and look for a passing option rather than "hoof" it as many lower league defenders did he was a mainstay and a rare sign of hope in what turned out to be Preston's worst ever campaign with the club finishing 91st in the Football league.
+Preston were now in the Fourth Division.
+Although originally a midfielder, Atkins, who stood at 6'2, started finding himself due to injuries playing more frequently as a centre back.
+It was here that Atkins developed his confidence.
+Given the nickname "Skillful Bob" by the fans, due to his ability to bring the ball out of defence and look for a passing option rather than "hoof" it as many lower league defenders did, he was reliable and confident, in what turned out to be Preston's worst ever campaign with the club finishing 91st in the Football league.

 The following 1986-87 season was thought to be a turning point in both Bob's and Preston's fortunes.
 With John McGrath now in the Deepdale hot seat North End stormed to promotion with Bob's three-pronged defensive partnership with Sam Allardyce and Alex Jones, nicknamed "the solicitors" an absolute rock at the back.
 Atkins scored one of the goals of the season to equalise from distance away at Crewe on Boxing Day 1986.
 The following three seasons for Atkins were much the same with him missing only a handful of games and turning out some sterling performances, indeed he was named the club's official player of the year in 1987-88 and was also awarded the club captaincy in 1988–89.